Abby Wambach

-Mary Abigail Wambach (born June 2, 1980) is an American former soccer player, coach, and member of the National Soccer Hall of Fame.
-A six-time winner of the U.S. Soccer Athlete of the Year award, Wambach was a regular on the U.S. women's national soccer team from 2003 to 2015, earning her first cap in 2001.
-As a forward, she currently stands as the highest all-time goal scorer for the national team and is second in international goals for both female and male soccer players with 184 goals, behind Canadian Christine Sinclair.
-Wambach was awarded the 2012 FIFA World Player of the Year, becoming the first American woman to win the award in 10 years.
-She was included on the 2015 Time 100 list as one of the most influential people in the world.
+Mary Abigail Wambach (born June 2, 1980) is an American former professional soccer player who played as a forward.
+She played for the U.S. women's national soccer team from 2003 to 2015.
+With 184 international goals, she ranks second on the all-time list of international goals scored by players of any gender.
+Wambach is a six-time winner of the U.S. Soccer Athlete of the Year award, and was named the FIFA World Player of the Year in 2012.
+She was included on the 2015 Time 100 list of the most influential people in the world.

-Wambach competed in four FIFA Women's World Cup tournaments: 2003 in the United States, 2007 in China, 2011 in Germany, and 2015 in Canada, being champion of the last edition; and two Olympics tournaments: 2004 in Athens and 2012 in London, winning the gold medal in both.
-All together, she played in 29 matches and scored 22 goals at these five international tournaments.
-She played college soccer for the Florida Gators women's soccer team and helped the team win its first NCAA Division I Women's Soccer Championship.
+Wambach competed in four editions of the FIFA Women's World Cup, winning the tournament in 2015.
+She won the gold medal at the Olympics in 2004 and 2012.
+In college, she helped the Florida Gators women's soccer team win its first NCAA Division I Championship.
 She played at the professional level for Washington Freedom, magicJack, and the Western New York Flash.

-Known for scoring goals with diving headers, a technique she began honing as a youth in her hometown of Rochester, New York, one of her most notable header goals occurred in the 122nd minute of the 2011 FIFA Women's World Cup quarterfinal match against Brazil.
-Wambach scored the equalizer in stoppage time helping the Americans to eventually progress to the championship final against Japan after defeating Brazil in penalty kicks.
-Her last-minute goal set a new record for latest goal ever scored in a match and was awarded ESPN's 2011 ESPY Award for Best Play of the Year.
-Following her performance at the 2011 World Cup, she was awarded the tournament's Bronze Boot and Silver Ball.
-In 2011, she became the first ever soccer player of either sex to be named Athlete of the Year by the Associated Press.
+Wambach is known for scoring goals with diving headers.
+During a quarterfinal match against Brazil at the 2011 FIFA Women's World Cup, Wambach scored a last-minute equalizer goal from a precise cross from Megan Rapinoe, which helped the U.S. secure victory.
+The goal set a record for the latest goal ever scored in a World Cup match, and received ESPN's ESPY Award for Best Play of the Year.
+Wambach also won the tournament's Bronze Boot and Silver Ball.
+In 2011, she became the first soccer player of any gender to be named Athlete of the Year by the Associated Press.

-Wambach announced her retirement on October 27, 2015.
-Her last game was played on December 16 in New Orleans when the United States played its last match of its 10-game Victory Tour following its win at the 2015 FIFA Women's World Cup.
-Her autobiography, Forward, released in September 2016, became a New York Times best seller.
-Her second book, Wolfpack: How to Come Together, Unleash Our Power and Change the Game, based on her viral commencement speech at Barnard College, was also a New York Times Bestseller in 2019.
+Wambach retired in 2015, playing her last game on December 16 in New Orleans as part of the United States' 10-game Victory Tour following its win at the 2015 FIFA Women's World Cup.
+Wambach's autobiography, titled Forward, was published in 2016.
+Her second book, Wolfpack: How to Come Together, Unleash Our Power and Change the Game, was published in 2019.
+Both books became New York Times Best Sellers.